 Orange You Glad to Be Here?

-Battling a New York Summer, peeling stickers off hundreds of oranges, creating necklaces, errands galore, eating bagels on the High Line, and not being able to look at oranges the same way again.
+Battling a New York summer, peeling stickers off hundreds of oranges, creating necklaces, errands galore, eating bagels on the High Line, and not being able to look at oranges the same way again.
 A look into my production assistant internship for Gathering with Yaa Samar!
 Dance Theatre at The Shed.

 ORANGES ON ORANGES

 I feel very fortunate enough to have worked on a show like Gathering and to have worked with the YSDT team and to have learned and gained all that I did in that time.
 Apart from the experience being rooted in the industry that I want to work in and in a position that I thoroughly enjoy, the show itself and its story resonated with me in such a haunting way.
-To the point where I view oranges much differently now, and the meaning of gathering and what it means to come together holds a new interpretation.
+To the point where I view oranges much differently now, and the meaning of gathering and what it means to come together holds an entirely new interpretation.

 Gathering played performances June 20th to June 22nd in The Griffin Theater at The Shed.